lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 });
 ```

-You can also provide the JSON file yourself to generate the hash value:
+You can also provide the JSON file yourself to generate the verificationData value:

 ```javascript title='Providing a previously uploaded LSP4 metadata URL and JSON file itself'
 await lspFactory.LSP8IdentifiableDigitalAsset.deploy({